jamocle/PoorMansThrottle-DIY/docs/PMTPlayer_Audio_Installation_Guide.md

 ---

-# 2. MAX98357A Amplifier — Important
+# 2. I2S Amplifier — NS4168 Recommended

-All three board types use a MAX98357A amplifier.
+All three board types use an external I2S amplifier.
+The **NULLLAB NS4168 kit is the recommended option and has been tested successfully with PMT firmware**.
+The existing **MAX98357A remains a supported alternative**.

-The three signal wires are:
+The three I2S signal wires are:

 - **BCLK**
 - **LRCLK / WS / LRC**